spring1944/spring1944/README.md

 ![](docs/imgs/s44_irc_autojoin.png)

+After joining the channel, you can chat at tab **Chat**.

-# Engine missconfigured annoying bug
+# Executable not found annoying bug

 Some versions of [SpringLobby](http://springlobby.info/) have an annoying error that makes impossible to launch the game, reporting the following message in a constant basis:

 ![](docs/imgs/springlobby_annoyingbug.png)
+<small>The spring executable version "was not found at the set location", please re-check.</small>

-To fix that, just simply open the setting window, select an engine from left column, apply, close, and restart springlobby.
-If you are about to start an online game, don't worry, you can join the same room, and press Start button to join the game.
+To fix that, just simply restart springlobby.
+If you are about to start an online game, don't worry, after that you can join the same room, and press **Start** button to enter the game again.

 # Boosting graphics